rydmike/adaptive_theme_demo/README.md

 > [!TIP]
-> This theme setup walk-through will be quite long, you may also want to view the full code in the [AppTheme class here](https://github.com/rydmike/adaptive_theme_demo/blob/master/lib/theme/app_theme.dart) while going thotugh it.
+> This theme setup walk-through will be quite long, you may also want to view the full code in the [AppTheme class here](https://github.com/rydmike/adaptive_theme_demo/blob/master/lib/theme/app_theme.dart) while going through it.

 In the `AppTheme.use` function, we use the passed in `brightness` to get the correct platform adaptive `ColorScheme` that we defined earlier.